gkobilansky/growth-checklist/README.md

 ## :rocket: growth checklist :fire:

 My favorite todos - the ones my clients have had the most success with - to help their projects gain traction.
-Some of these

 To learn more, read [The Checklist Manifesto](http://amzn.to/2preBrU) :book: